laluna-afk/Tutorial-9/README.md

 The tutorial is a kraken2 tutorial, obtained at https://genomics.readthedocs.io/en/latest/ngs-taxonomic-investigation/index.html

 To emulate results in evol1 and visualize similar to taxonomy.krona, follow the inputs (the lines beginning with a $) in Commands.txt

-  Additionally, to ensure proper display of the krona file,
+Alternatively, the krona file can be visualized using the contents of the taxonomy.krona.html.files folder

 The slides of what was presented are available in Tutorial 9.pptx